 Allegheny County is home to one of the nation’s largest and most comprehensive park systems.
 Encompassing over 12,000 acres, the nine county parks contribute to healthy lifestyles, year-round entertainment and a vibrant economy.

 Your Allegheny County Parks have remained open during these times of uncertainty, providing the enjoyment, recreation and serenity of the great outdoors.
 Please embrace this unique moment by joining park supporters throughout our region and donate today.

 Your generous support will help to continue the vital work of ensuring great parks for all.

 Ever wondered how many flowers are in our meadows?
-We did too, so the fine folks at Ernst Seed in Meadville, who supply our hearty meadow seed mixes, calculated it for us.
+We did too, so the fine folks at Ernst Conservation Seeds in Meadville, who supply our hearty meadow seed mixes, calculated it for us.

 Each acre requires 20 pounds of seed and from there Mark Fiely, Ernst horticulturalist, determined the numbers.
 That 35 million bloom count doesn’t factor in the various grasses that were selected for each acre of meadow, which, along with the flowers add to the overall texture, beauty and sustainability of the meadows.